TritonDataCenter/sdc-volapi/README.md

 ```
 $ git clone git@github.com:joyent/sdc-volapi.git
 $ cd sdc-volapi
-$ sh tools/setup/coal-setup.sh
+$ sh tools/setup/setup.sh
 ```

-Running `tools/setup/coal-setup.sh` goes through all the steps necessary to enable support for NFS shared volumes in COAL.
+Running `tools/setup/setup.sh` goes through all the steps necessary to enable support for NFS shared volumes in any datacenter (including COAL).
 It updates other core Triton services, such as sdc-docker, to different versions from feature branches that include changes needed to support shared volumes management.
 It also adds packages into PAPI and services into SAPI, among other things.

 As a result, when enabling this new service in COAL, it is no longer possible to update services that play a role in supporting NFS shared volumes as usual.
 For